Walter Willson Cobbett: Scandinavia Belting

 In August 1897 the businesses of the Fenton brothers and Cobbett were incorporated under the name of W. Willson Cobbett Ltd., with Cobbett as the chairman of directors.
 William Fenton died in 1898, after which W. Willson Cobbett Ltd. acquired his company (William Fenton & Co.).
 In 1901 the business moved both its production and sales facilities to Cleckheaton in West Yorkshire, which became known as the Scandinavia Mills.
 In 1902 Charles Treiber and George Beach formed an agency in Boston to sell Scandinavia belting imported from the United Kingdom.
-Treiber had emigrated to the United States several years earlier, and had formerly been in a business partnership with Eugene Bartikeit, the export director of W. Willson Cobbett Ltd. In May 1904 Treiber and Beach formed the Scandinavia Belting Co. in Boston as a subsidiary of W. Willson Cobbett Ltd. The head-office was relocated to New York as trade continued to flourish.
+Treiber had emigrated to the United States several years earlier, and had formerly been in a business partnership with Eugene Bartikeit, the export director of W. Willson Cobbett Ltd. In May 1904, Treiber and Beach formed the Scandinavia Belting Co. in Boston as a subsidiary of W. Willson Cobbett Ltd. The head-office was relocated to New York as trade continued to flourish.

 The British Belting & Asbestos Ltd. (Scandinavia Belting Mill) at Cleckheaton in West Yorkshire, photographed in 1933.

 From about 1907, having become independently wealthy, Cobbett began to focus less attention on his business in favour of his musical interests.
 His biographical entry in Grove's Dictionary of Music and Musicians, written when Cobbett was aged about 80, says, "it has been humorously remarked of him that he has given to commerce what time he could spare from music".
 Cobbett himself claimed that he retired "at the age of sixty" to "devote myself to what I consider to be my life's work" as a promoter and proponent of chamber music.
 But despite the shift in focus when he turned 60, Cobbett continued to maintain close connections with his business interests in his later life.
-He remained chairman of the company until his death in 1937.
+He remained chairman of the company until he died in 1937.